pay360/mobilesdk-ios/README.md

 Prepare an instance of your transaction and card details, by preparing an instance of **PPOTransaction** and **PPOCard**, like so:

-When 'isDeferred' is set to 'YES' the payment will be an Authorisation.
+When 'isDeferred' is set to 'YES' the payment will be processed as Authorisation.

 ```ojective-c
 PPOTransaction *transaction = [PPOTransaction new];